julian-perge/SigilADay/README.md

 # Changelog

+## v1.3.0
+- `Cannibal`: At the end of your turn, this creature will steal 1 health from adjacent creatures of the same tribe.

 ## v1.2.0
 - `Miasma`: When this creature dies, spawn a `Greater Smoke` creature in its place.
   * A `Greater Smoke` is defined as: 1/3 with `QuadrupleBones` ability.